Getting Started

 Application Code

-In a new directory, create a new file hello.cc and paste the following content into it.
+In a new directory, create a file called hello.cc and paste the following content into it.

 #include <iostream>